Multipartite Bell-GHZ nonclassicality from interwoven frustrated down-conversion

-The same linear programming techniques were applied by us to test whether Bell nonclassicality can be observed in the situation in which all crystals are pumped, i.e., with the underlying family of final pre-detection states (\ref{FINAL}), not the initial one(!), and only phase values $\phi_A,\phi_B$ and $\phi_C$ acting as measurement settings.
-In \cite{cieslinski2025unquestionablebelltheoreminterwoven}, it was shown that in the bipartite case studied there, all of the relevant probabilities in the physically justified regime of $g$ can be explained by local hidden variable theories.
-The linear programming results imply that the same holds for the process examined here, however perhaps only for two alternative settings for each observer (including Charlie).
-The computations for multiple values of $g$, constrained by the power limit $|g|\leq 0.1$ showed that, even after optimization of the phases, there does not exist any two-setting Bell inequality violated by the probabilities.
-This was tested for phase shift values within $[0,2\pi]$ and a step of $\Delta \phi =0.1\pi$.
-That is $P(A',B',C')=P(11,11,11|on,on,on,\phi_A,\phi_B,\phi_C)$ and their marginals, within the scenario, can be described by a joint probability distribution equivalent to a local hidden variable model, provided we constrain ourselves to the two setting per observer scenario.
-Strictly speaking this would be constrained to the used phase settings, but nevertheless gives a strong support to a conjecture that this holds for all phase settings.
+We applied the linear programming to test whether Bell non-classicality can be observed in the situation in which all crystals are pumped (with the same strength) and only phase values $\phi_A,\phi_B$ and $\phi_C$ acting as measurement settings, compare \cite{MA}.
+In \cite{PRL-2026}, it was shown that in the bipartite case of \cite{MA}, all of the relevant probabilities in the physically justified regime of $g$ can be explained by an explicit local hidden variable model.
+The linear programming for the three observer scenario strongly suggest that the same holds for the process examined here, however perhaps only for two alternative settings for each observer (including Charlie).
+We numerically tested via linear programming the phase-only scenario, scanning $\phi_A, \phi_B, \phi_C \in [0, 2\pi]$ with a step of $0.1\pi$ for $|g| \le 0.1$.
+This was done for two settings per observer.
+Results show that $P(A',B',C')=P(11,11,11|on,on,on,\phi_A,\phi_B,\phi_C)$ and their marginals, within the scenario, can be described by a joint probability distribution equivalent to a local hidden variable model.